paakwesi715/-js-for-react-native-11298637/README.md

-In this code, the formatArrayStrings function takes two arrays as arguments: an array of strings (strings) and an array of numbers processed by the processArray function (numbers).
+In the code written in the arrayManupulation.js file, the formatArrayStrings function takes two arrays as arguments: an array of strings (strings) and an array of numbers processed by the processArray function (numbers).
 It creates a new array called modifiedStrings to store the modified strings based on the corresponding numbers.
 It iterates over each string in the strings array